neilkimmett/articles/2013-11-07-nsformatter.md

 ---
 layout: post
 title: NSFormatter
-framework: ""
+framework: "Foundation"
-rating: 0.0
+rating: 8.0
-description: ""
+description: "Conversion is the tireless errand of software development.
+Most programming tasks boil down to some variation of transforming data into something more useful."
 ---

 Conversion is the tireless errand of software development.
 Most programming tasks boil down to some variation of transforming data into something more useful.